Revised October 3, 2012

 that requires a lot of preparation before the start and a lot of

-concentration during the event by the organizer, and requires a lot of
+concentration during the event by the tweeter, and

-excited people who know how to participate (and want to!).
+how to participate (and want to!).

 The fundamentals of a successful live tweet chat event: